YZBruh/android_device_tcl_tb8765ap1_bsp/README.md

 ```
 Scripts language is Turkish!
 If the process is completed successfully, format the data partition as EXT4.
 - Report problems.
+- I would be happy if those who own the device could reach me via telegram.
+- Telegram: @YZBruh
 - Stock images in publications

 ## Credits